helm/charts/stable/anchore-engine/README.md

 ## Installing the Anchore Engine OSS Chart
 TL;DR - `helm install stable/anchore-engine`

+Anchore Engine will take approximately 3 minutes to bootstrap.
+After the initial bootstrap period, Anchore Engine will begin a vulnerability feed sync.
+During this time, image analysis will show zero vulnerabilities until the sync is completed.
+This sync can take multiple hours depending on which feeds are enabled.
+The following anchore-cli command is available to poll the system and report back when the engine is bootstrapped and the vulnerability feeds are all synced up. `anchore-cli system wait`

 The recommended way to install the Anchore Engine Chart is with a customized values file and a custom release name.
 Create a new file named `anchore_values.yaml` and add all desired custom values (examples below); then run the following command:

   `helm install --name <release_name> -f anchore_values.yaml stable/anchore-engine`